Vehicle extrication: Safety and Scene Assessment

 Once a scene is protected, for example from other moving traffic, the fire service commander will complete a rapid assessment to identify any significant hazards that may present immediate risks to emergency service workers, members of the public or the patient or patients.
-This may include fire, hazardous substances, the risk of falling from a height, or being electrocuted or injured by falling masonry from a damaged building.
+This may include fire, hazardous substances, the risk of falling from a height, or being electrocuted or injured by falling material from a damaged building.
 Steps are then taken to mitigate these risks.